thiagoloschi/2023-personal-website/README.md

 ### What's cool about this?

 #### Contentful
 The new version of my website offers live content changes, which is something I was looking to implement in the last version.
-[Contentful](https://www.contentful.com/get-started/) lets you host, manage and publish your content changes for free.
+[Contentful](https://www.contentful.com/get-started/) lets you host, manage, and publish your content changes for free.
-What I like the most about them is their webhook integration with Netlify, which triggers a new build anytime content changes are made, allowing for live content changes.
-You can also host media files and translations, and their interface is quite simple and easy to use.
+What I like the most about them is their webhook integration with Netlify, which triggers a new build anytime content changes are made, allowing for live content updates.
+You can also host media files and translations, plus their interface is quite simple and easy to use.

 #### Netlify
 I'm hosting this website on [Netlify](https://docs.netlify.com/get-started/) and I really enjoyed how easy it was to set up webhook integrations.
 Whenever I push a new commit or make content changes on Contentful, it automatically triggers a new deployment and quickly publishes the new version live.